Saturday, 7 September 2013

 So, here you are at yet another silent retreat looking very much the part - contemplative and determined - but I agree with that very self-aware sentence you just wrote about how no reputable nunnery would take you on.

-I have been here at Titoki Retreat Centre for about three years now (my predecessor burned out) and have effortlessly managed silence the whole time.
+I have been here at this Retreat Centre for about three years now (my predecessor burned out) and have effortlessly managed silence the whole time.
 You, on the other hand, just texted your daughter to inform her of your incredible spiritual progress after only two and a half hours.
-Words fail me as they are supposed to.
+A bit premature, don't you think?

 Mmmm...now you are writing about all those years you worked at the Cafe.
 Hang on, I will wait until you finish that sentence...turn the laptop a bit more this way...thanks...aha...insightful...that's good, Bernadette, very good...